 A framework for growing leaders at every level on every campus and across every department.BACKGROUND

-In addition, our Lead Spring framework includes other important initiatives to help our employees fulfill their potential, including our Leadership Academy and our Strategic Compensation program for campus-based staff.AREAS OF COMPETENCE
+In addition, our Lead Spring framework includes other important initiatives to help our employees fulfill their potential, including our Leadership Academy and our Strategic Compensation program for campus-based staff.A FOCUS ON LEADERSHIP COMPETENCIES

 Delivers positive, equitable outcomes for students